This Margarita has been improved on April 14, 2020

 It was never easy to make good cheap Margaritas, because the ingredients weren’t very good–cheap tequila was harsh, lime juice is always harsh, and orange triple sec isn’t something you would drink on its own.

 Nowadays there is excellent and cheap 100% blue agave blanco tequila available, and we have a secret ingredient to brighten the taste of lime juice.
 A touch of lemon juice makes all the difference.

-There is no need to use expensive tequila.
-Cointreau is also expensive, and not sweet enough.
-You can make these drinks a little better with premium tequila, but that’s up to you.
+No need to use expensive tequila.
+Cointreau is also expensive, but any triple sec will do.
+You can make these Margaritas a little better with premium tequila, but that’s up to you.

 - 1½ ounces Lunazul 100% Agave Blanco Tequila or other 100% agave blanco tequila